cdl-saarland/AnICA-UI/anica_ui/basic_ui/inline_docs/all_bbsets.md

 Sorting the table by the value of a specific column is possible for most columns.
 Click the column title to do so, and click it again to reverse the order.

+#### BBSet ID
+This is the numerical ID of the basic block set.
+Use it as option in the command line interface to compute metrics for this basic block set.
+Click it to see computed coverage metrics for this basic block set.

 #### Basic Block Set
 This is the descriptive name of the basic block set, as specified at its import.
 Click it to see computed coverage metrics for this basic block set.